linode/docs/docs/guides/email/postfix/configure-spf-and-dkim-in-postfix-on-debian-9/index.md

 [DKIM (DomainKeys Identified Mail)](http://www.dkim.org/) is a system that lets your official mail servers add a signature to headers of outgoing email.
 It identifies your domain's public key so other mail servers can verify the signature.
 Also DKIM helps keep your mail from being considered as spam.
 It also lets mail servers detect when your mail has been tampered with in transit.

-## What is DMARC (Domain MEssage Authentication, Reporting and Conformance)?
+## What is DMARC (Domain Message Authentication, Reporting and Conformance)?

 [DMARC (Domain Message Authentication, Reporting & Conformance)](http://dmarc.org/) allows you to advertise to mail servers the policies of your domain.
 The policies are regarding mails that fail SPF or DKIM validations.
 It also allows you to request reports on failed messages from receiving mail servers.